Massaged Kale Salad with Sweet Potato, Pomegranate & Goat Cheese

 - Warm Prune Salad With Arugula, Sweet Potato & Walnuts

-If you give this Massaged Kale Salad With Roasted Sweet Potatoes, Pomegranates & Goat Cheese a try, let me know by leaving a comment and recipe rating below!
-Be sure to follow along on Instagram and Pinterest for more simple, healthy recipe ideas.
+Did you give this Massaged Kale Salad With Roasted Sweet Potatoes, Pomegranates & Goat Cheese Recipe a try?
+Let me know by leaving a comment and recipe rating below!

 - Remove the kale leaves from the tough stems.
 Wash and dry well.
 Chop kale into thin, small pieces.
 Place the chopped kale into a large mixing bowl.